NikV2/AnticheatBase/README.md

 * Made to support all versions of Minecraft
 * High perfomance packet wrapping system with caching
 * High perfomance in general
+* Access to the player's client version
+* Access to the player's client brand
 * Zero usage of unnecessary method calls - api usage for the sake of it looking *pretty*

 ## License